antocuni/antocuni.github.io/blog/posts/2025/09-tracing-jit-real-world-python/index.md

 However, on PyPy we see different results: `RangeProductIter` is basically same speed as the baseline, while the generator version is slower.
-This happens because in case of `RangeProductIter` the JIT is able to see the whole lifetime of the object and optimize it aways entirely: instance variables become local variables, the call to `__next__` is inlined and we get the equivalent of explicit nested loops.
+This happens because in the case of `RangeProductIter` the JIT is able to see the whole lifetime of the object and optimize it away entirely: instance variables become local variables, the call to `__next__` is inlined and we get the equivalent of explicit nested loops.